brandonweiss/discharge/README.md

 After you’ve finished configuring you can run `discharge deploy` to deploy.
 Deploying is a series of steps that are idempotent—that is, they are safe to run over and over again, and if you haven’t changed anything, then the outcome should always be the same.

 If you change your website configuration (`cache`, `redirects`, etc.) it will be updated.
 If you change your website content, a diff will be done to figure out what needs to change.
 New files will be added, changed files will be updated, and deleted files will be removed.
 The synchronization is one way—that is, if you remove a file from S3 it will just be re-uploaded the next time you deploy.

+#### Clean URLs

+Clean URLs are when the `.html` extensions are dropped from URLs for aesthetic or functional reasons.
+The `.html` extensions are now commonly considered superfluous.
+If you have a file named `/projects.html` it’s now understood and generally preferred that the URL `domain.com/projects` would serve that file.

+When you deploy, two copies of each HTML file will be uploaded: one with the `.html` extension and one without.
+So a file `some-page.html` will be uploaded as `some-page.html` and as `some-page`, which will allow it to be served from `https://example.com/some-page.html`, with the extension, or from `https://example.com/some-page`, without the extension.
+You are free to use whichever URL style you prefer!

 ### Distribute